LR89

 The Rocketdyne LR89 was a liquid-fueled rocket engine developed in the 1950s by Rocketdyne, a division of North American Aviation.
 It was designed to serve as a booster engine the Atlas rocket family.
 The LR89 was a liquid oxygen (LOX) and RP-1 (kerosene) engine.

 It was used in configurations where it worked alongside the LR105 sustainer engine to enhance thrust in the first stage of the Atlas, being jettisoned when the vehicle weight had been considerably reduced due to propellant consumption.
+It was used until the Atlas II, where the stage it was used on was replaced with the MA-5A, using two RS-56-OBA engines.

 Description

 The LR89 was part of a family of engines that Rocketdyne developed to power the first American ICBMs and satellite launch vehicles.
 It was a gas-generator cycle engine, in which a portion of the fuel and oxidizer is burned to drive a turbine, which powers the fuel pumps, and featured a hypergolic igniter.

 Versions

 The LR89 engine underwent several upgrades throughout its operational life, resulting in multiple versions:'